SSH Port | How To Change Server's SSH Port Number?

-This article describes how to change the port number for an SSH server.
+This article describes how to change the SSH port number for a server.
 You may want to do this for security reasons, for example, or if you use a third-party service that requires a specific SSH port number.

 The following procedure only applies to unmanaged accounts.
 Shared and reseller hosting accounts do not have root access to the server and cannot change the SSH port number.

 Open the /etc/ssh/sshd_config file in your preferred text editor (nano, vi, etc.).

 Locate the following line:

 Remember that for security reasons, A2 Hosting uses port 7822 for SSH connections instead of the default port 22.

 Change 7822 to the new port number that you want to use.

 Save the changes to the /etc/ssh/sshd_config file, and then exit the text editor.

 Restart the SSH service using the appropriate command for your Linux distribution:

 For Debian and Ubuntu, type: